Internet-Draft Mission Audit Transparency August 2026

 Abstract

 Mission-Bound Authorization for OAuth 2.0 and its companions produce many evidence records: the approval event, lifecycle transitions, consent evidence, runtime decision and execution evidence, and further evidence types profiles define.
 Each is signed, but signed is not the same as tamper-evident, append-only, or independently verifiable: a holder of the signing key can still backdate, drop, or reorder records, and a cross-domain party cannot confirm what was recorded without trusting the issuer's own logs.
-This document defines an OPTIONAL Mission Audit Transparency profile.
+This document defines an optional Mission Audit Transparency profile.
 It registers Mission evidence into a SCITT Transparency Service as Signed Statements, with the Mission as the statement subject so a Mission's records form one coherent, append-only feed, and binds the resulting Receipt back so any party, in any domain, can verify offline that a record was registered and not altered.
 To keep sensitive task data out of the log, statements commit to the evidence by hash rather than carrying it.

 About This Document